Genscript AmMag SA 1012 Protein Antibody Purification System 12 Samples/hr

 Key Features

-- High throughput - up to 12 samples in one run
+- Processes up to 12 samples in one run

 Specifications

-- Processing Time: Less than an hour for 12 samples
+- Processing speed: Less than an hour for 12 samples

 Weight